 “I was like, dude, come on, Wal-Mart?
 Like why don’t we do one of these crazy business ideas that we've talked about?”

 They tossed ideas around, and Travis thought back to the makeshift mocha’s he’d mix up to cure hangovers in college.
-Soon the Boersma brothers were fine-tuning their drinks in the barn, with 100 pounds of beans to play with and some classic rock in the background.
+Soon the Boersma brothers were fine-tuning their drink recipe in the barn, with 100 pounds of beans to play with and some classic rock in the background.

 Two adult brothers setting up a coffee cart by their hometown post office takes some balls.
 And at 7am on day one Dane was ready to back out.
 Travis was all systems go.